awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 For important changes to be aware of for each version in extended support, see [Release notes for extended support versions](kubernetes-versions-extended.md)\.

+The following Kubernetes versions are currently available in Amazon EKS extended support, with the additional requirement that **you cannot create new clusters with these versions**:
++ `1.22`
++ `1.21`

+  For information on these versions, see [Release notes for versions 1\.21 and 1\.22](kubernetes-versions-1-21-1-22.md)

 ## Amazon EKS Kubernetes release calendar<a name="kubernetes-release-calendar"></a>

 The following table shows important release and support dates to consider for each Kubernetes version\.